sportsbutonline/Info-664-final-project/README.md

 I then imported a new csv dataset containing very concrete matches of 207 Vases with trees on them or describing the object.
 Here is an example of one of the [results](https://www.metmuseum.org/art/collection/search/254190) This is the second item of the csv I've attached to the repository called "Met_vases_collection_info"

-Once the new dataset was imported I used **pandas** and **matplotlib** libraries to work with the dataset and visualize differnt columns into a pie chart showing differnt mediums within the vase collection.
+Once the new dataset was imported I used **pandas** and **matplotlib** libraries to work with the dataset and visualize differnt columns into a pie chart showing different mediums within the vase collection.

 I plotted the mediums that were mentioned in at least 10 objects into a bar and a pie chart, here is the bar chart code: